The Eastern Shore’s Historic Garden Tour is Virginia’s largest.

 You’ve paid the entrance fee to the Chincoteague National Wildlife Refuge, and lucky for you, the permit includes parking at the the Assateague Island National Seashore, which abuts the refuge.
 This breathtaking wild beach stretches for 37 miles north into Maryland.
 And you can drive right up to it.

-For more information about the Eastern Shore of Virginia, check out our website and follow us on Facebook and post your pics to #visitesva on Instagram.
-Here is a list of Places of Interest from the Eastern Shore of Virginia House and Garden Tour.
+Check out the list of Places of Interest from the Eastern Shore of Virginia House and Garden Tour.